DERBY AREA SIGNALLING

 Ripley Passenger Station lay in a deep cutting to the east of the town and the signal box was mid-way along the east (Up) platform.
 Despite there being a dedicated Goods Station for the town, the Passenger Station did have a modest goods yard to the north of the station, under the bridge carrying Nottingham Road.
 The signal box was furnished with a 20 lever frame to control its layout, though only 13 were ever in use.

-Despite the line into the new Passenger Station having opened on 1st September 1889, an visiting Board of Trade Inspector commented on 16th February 1890, “The only part opened is to Ripley New Station, many of the points are spiked over the signals not in work and the block instruments and clocks in the signal boxes have been removed to store”.
+Despite the line into the new Passenger Station having opened on 1st September 1889, a visiting Board of Trade Inspector commented on 16th February 1890, “The only part opened is to Ripley New Station, many of the points are spiked over the signals not in work and the block instruments and clocks in the signal boxes have been removed to store”.
 The signal box opened fully on Sunday, 1st June 1890, at which time the line north to Butterley Junction opened.

 This 1m 506yd single line section was very heavily engineered, tightly curving throughout, first through a cutting out of Ripley, then a high embankment and eight pier viaduct to make a connection with the Crich Junction – Pye Bridge line just west of Butterley.